download and unpackage the most recent distribution: $ wget "https://github.com/locationtech/geomesa/releases/download/geomesa_2.11-$VERSION/geomesa-gt_2.11-$VERSION-bin.tar.gz" $ tar xvf geomesa-gt_2.11-$VERSION-bin.tar.gz $ cd geomesa-gt_2.11-$VERSION $ ls bin/ conf/ dist/ docs/ examples/ lib/ LIC

 geomesa-gt classpath command in order to see what JARs are being used.

-Due to licensing restrictions, dependencies for shapefile support must be separately installed.
-Do this with the following commands:
+Due to licensing restrictions, dependencies for shape file support must be separately installed.
+Do this with the following command:

 geomesa-gt without arguments to confirm that the tools work.